Strychnine total synthesis: Shibasaki synthesis (2002)

-In the second part of the sequence alcohol 13 was converted to a triflate (triflic anhydride, N,N-diisopropylethylamine), then 2,2-bis(ethylthio)ethylamine 14 was added immediately followed by zinc powder, setting of a tandem reaction with nitro group reduction to the amine, 1,4-addition of the thio-amine group and amine-keto condensation to indole 16.
-Reaction with DMTSF gave thionium attack at C7 forming 17, the imine group was then reduced (NaBH_{3}CN, TiCl_{4}), the new amino group acylated (acetic anhydride, pyridine), both alcohol protecting groups removed (NaOMe / meOH) and the allyl alcohol group protected again (TIPS).
-This allowed removal of the ethylthio group (NiCl_{2}, NaBH_{4}, EtOH/MeOH) to 18.
-The alcohol was oxidized to the aldehyde using a Parikh-Doering oxidation and TIPS group removal gave hemiacetal 19 called (+)-diaboline which is acylated Wieland-Gumlich aldehyde.
+In the second part of the sequence, alcohol 13 was converted to a triflate using triflic anhydride and N,N-diisopropylethylamine.
+The 2,2-bis(ethylthio)ethylamine component 14 was added, followed immediately by zinc powder, setting up a tandem reaction featuring nitro group reduction to the amine, 1,4-addition of the thio-amine group and amine-keto condensation to indole 16.
+Reaction with DMTSF allowed for thionium attack at C7, forming 17.
+The imine group in 17 was then reduced (reagents NaBH_{3}CN and TiCl_{4}) and the resulting amino group was acylated with acetic anhydride.
+Both alcohol protecting groups were removed (reagents NaOMe / MeOH), with the allyl alcohol group re-protected with a TIPS-protecting group.
+This allowed for removal of the ethylthio group (reagents NiCl_{2}, NaBH_{4}, EtOH/MeOH) to form alcohol 18.
+The alcohol group in 18 was oxidized to the aldehyde using a Parikh-Doering oxidation, and TIPS-protecting group removal and reaction with the free aldehyde led to the formation of hemiacetal 19.